 No matter the reason, it’s never easy to work with someone who is degrading you or your profession.
 However, part of your job is making sure the patient is comfortable and safe, no matter what.
 A professional attitude is always required, even if you don’t receive one in return.

 You’ll work with a variety of different patients as a certified phlebotomist.
 Most of them will likely be polite, considerate, and kind.
 So, how can you better deal with those patients who aren’t openly cooperative?

 Table of Contents

-If someone is being rude or disrespectful, it probably won’t take very long for you to notice.
+If someone is rude or disrespectful, it probably won’t take very long for you to notice.
 Some patients will be difficult when it comes to the care they’re getting.
 Others may yell, curse, and try to cause a scene.

 There is no one-size-fits-all when it comes to a patient that’s rude, which can make dealing with them that difficult.
-It’s important to always be aware of your patient’s attitude, no matter what.
+It’s important always to be aware of your patient’s attitude, no matter what.

 There are several common reasons to consider when it comes to why a patient becomes rude or disruptive.
 They include things like:

 Of course, there are dozens of other possibilities.
 Everyone’s personality is different.
 But, when you’re dealing with a difficult patient, understanding why they might feel so strongly in the first place can help you to work with them from the best approach possible.